charlesclz03/flowforge/DOCS/summaries/SESSION_SUMMARY_NOV_15_2025.md

 ### 5) Game-Style HUD Header (All Pages Using `AppHeader`)

-- `components/organisms/layout/AppHeader.tsx` was redesigned to match the FlowForge design assets:
+- `components/organisms/layout/AppHeader.tsx` was redesigned to match the Freestyla design assets:
   - Removed all traditional nav links (Practice, Recordings, How it Works, Pricing, FAQ).
   - New layout:
     - **Left**: compact account pill:
       - If authenticated: avatar + truncated name/email linking to `/profile`.
       - If signed out: small “Sign in with Google” chip.
-    - **Center**: uppercase “FlowForge” wordmark with purple accent, mimicking a HUD title bar.
+    - **Center**: uppercase “Freestyla” wordmark with purple accent, mimicking a HUD title bar.
   - Header is still sticky with blur and border, but visually minimal—more like a game HUD than a website navbar.

 ### 6) Housekeeping & Verification